Gentlemen's Agreement (film)

-Gentlemen's Agreement is a 1935 British, black-and-white, adventure film directed by George Pearson and starring Frederick Peisley as Guy Carfax and Vivien Leigh as Phil Stanley.
-It was produced by British & Dominions Film Corporation and Paramount British Pictures.
-According to the British Film Institute, there is no known print of this film.
+Gentlemen's Agreement is a 1935 British black-and-white adventure film directed by George Pearson and starring Frederick Peisley and Vivien Leigh.
+It was written by Jennifer Howard and Basil Mason, and produced by British & Dominions Film Corporation and Paramount British Pictures.

+Preservation status

+The British Film Institute's National Archive holds a pressbook for the film, but no stills, film or video materials.

 Synopsis

-A young doctor realises that his father is a quack.
+An educated rogue exchanges places with a down-and-out.